This article originally appeared on The DIV-Net January 9, 2012.

 AFLAC Incorporated (AFL).
 Below are some highlights from the above linked analysis:

 Company Description: Aflac Incorporated provides supplemental health and life insurance in the U.S. and Japan.
-Products are marketed at worksites and help fill gaps in primary insurance coverage.
-Approximately 75% of revenues comes from Japan and 25% from the U.S.
+Products are marketed at work sites and help fill gaps in primary insurance coverage.
+Approximately 80% of earnings comes from Japan and 20% from the U.S.

 1. Avg.
 High Yield Price